nicholasgower/PlanetsLib/README.md

         * `distance` — Number: orbital distance from parent
         * `orientation` — Number: orbital angle from parent (0-1).
 Note that orientation is absolute, not relative to the parent's orientation.
         * `sprite` — Object: Sprite for the orbit, centered on its parent
-    * `sprite_only` — Boolean (optional): If true, this prototype will be removed in `data-final-fixes` and replaced by a sprite on the starmap (unless neither `starmap_icon` nor `starmap_icons` are defined, in which case nothing will show).
-This is useful for constructing stars and other locations that should not have a space platform 'docking ring'.
+    * `sprite_only` — Boolean (optional): If true, this prototype will be removed in `data-final-fixes` and replaced by its sprites on the starmap (unless neither `starmap_icon`, `starmap_icons` nor an orbit sprite are defined, in which case nothing will show).
+        * This is useful for constructing stars and other locations that should not have a space platform 'docking ring'.
     * Other valid `planet` or `space-location` prototype fields
     * Further notes on `PlanetsLib:extend`:
-        * PlanetsLib:extend can accept a single config object or an array of configs.
-It returns array of created planet prototypes.
+        * Returns an array of created planet prototypes.
         * See [here](https://github.com/danielmartin0/Cerys-Moon-of-Fulgora/blob/main/prototypes/planet/planet.lua) or [here](https://github.com/danielmartin0/PlanetsLib/issues/12#issuecomment-2585484116) for usage examples.
 * `PlanetsLib:borrow_music(source_planet, target_planet)` - Clones music tracks from an existing planet to a new one.
 * `PlanetsLib:set_default_import_location(item_name, planet)` - Sets the default import location for an item on a planet.